SpongePowered/SpongeDocs/source/plugin/assets.rst

 Working with Assets
 ===================

-The ``Asset`` class is essentially just a wrapper around a ``URL`` with some common I/O operations built in.
+The :javadoc:`org.spongepowered.api.asset.Asset` class is essentially just a wrapper around a ``URL`` with some common I/O operations built in.
 The use cases of ``Assets``\s is essentially unbounded but one common use case is to generate a default configuration file if your plugin's configuration file is not found.
-You can achieve this using a `PluginContainer` with the following code:
+You can achieve this using a :javadoc:`org.spongepowered.api.plugin.PluginContainer` with the following code:

 .. code-block:: java